-The optimal hardware specifications should be determined by the requirements of the current system setup, which includes the number of output and input devices, the output resolution, etc. The greater these requirements are, the higher the demand on the hardware needed to sustain optimal performance.
+The optimal hardware specifications should be determined by the requirements of the current system setup, which includes the number of output and input devices, the output resolution, etc. The higher the requirements, the greater the demand on the hardware for sustaining optimal performance.

 Graphics Card Settings

 For a multi-display setup, some graphics cards allow the video output to be broadcast to an array of several displays.
 This feature is not supported by all graphics cards and has different names depending on the manufacturer.
 Please refer to your manufacturer’s documentation or website for more details.

 Use the following graphics card settings for optimal performance: